 - 1. Ensure staffing, equipment and apparatus are available 24/7/365 to adequately respond to wildland interface fires. - 2.
-Pre-fire plan historic wildland interface challenges and have available on scene. - 3.
+Provide education and mitigation for property owners through the Wildfire Ready Neighbors program. - 3.
 Work with partners to develop Fire-Wise communities and encourage fuel mitigation programs. - 4.
-Develop members from firefighter I, Engine Boss up to NWCG Strike Team Leader. - 5.
-Develop a sawyer program to mitigate hazard trees on fire incidents. - 6.
+Develop members from Firefighter I, Engine Boss up to NWCG Strike Team Leader. - 5.
+Maintain a sawyer program to mitigate hazard trees on fire incidents. - 6.
 Work with WADNR and BIA Fire to mitigate fire in urban interface areas. - 7.
 Participate in state mobilization fires to provide experience for members and revenue for the District.